CyberSleeper/ristek-ic02-api/README.md

-# ristek-ic02-crud
+# ristek-ic02-api

-This is a basic CRUD app using Typescript with Express.js
+This is a basic api using Typescript with Express.js and Swagger documentation